Caryourdaysbm/shardedDataServiceByKay/README.md

 # Sharded Data Service

 ## Overview
 The **Sharded Data Service** is a simple microservice built with **FastAPI** that distributes user data across multiple in-memory shards.
+The goal of this project is to build a service with a single endpoint, **POST /store**, where each request contains a userId and some associated data.
+I use a simple in-memory sharding mechanism — distributing data across N shards using `userId % N`.
+The project also exposes Prometheus metrics for observability and includes a demo script plus Kubernetes deployment files.
 Each of incoming request is routed to a shard based on `userId % N`.

 The service: